 False.If your licensed or unlicensed child doesn’t drive, they still need to be listed on your auto policy.In this case they need to be excluded: meaning that if they were to drive your car for some reason they have no coverage of any kind, including no liability, no uninsured, no accidental, etc. (hide your keys!)

 Car insurance for teenage drivers can be expensive, so any way that you can save money on your auto insurance policy is a win.
-If your child does get into an accident, it can be a traumatizing experience especially for new drivers; we recommend this article for knowing what to do after you get into an accident.
+If your child does get into an accident, it can be a traumatizing experience especially for new drivers.

 Please talk to your agent for more details about the best way to handle young drivers on your families’ auto insurance policy.